-Many kids fall asleep without a problem, but learning to stay in their own beds throughout the night can take time.
+Many children fall asleep without a problem, but learning to stay in their own beds throughout the night can take time.
 The Stay in Bed technique helps parents get that much-needed uninterrupted evening - and ensures a good night's sleep for the whole family

 Once a child has their own bed, climbing out to pay you a visit could become their favourite game - especially if the effort pays off with a night with Mum and Dad.
 Some determined toddlers will climb out of their cots for the privilege, while even formerly good sleepers can sometimes change their habits at different stages in their development.
 This is disruptive for parents, but could also affect siblings, too.
 What can you do about it?